 The material was SO DRY and after volunteering at my local hospital, I realized the medical field was not for me.
-My epiphany came after getting personal with a patient.
-This man was laid back and always had a story to tell.
+My epiphany came after getting to know a patient.
+This man was easy-going and always had a story to tell.

-I showed up one day, saw he was no longer there and asked if he had been moved.
-I was told he was no longer with us and to me, that meant he was checked out.
+I showed up one day and saw he was no longer there.
+I asked if he had been moved.
+I was told he was no longer with us and to me, that meant he checked out.
 Nope… May he rest in peace.
 I didn’t have the thick skin for it.

 It was time to decide what program to try to take on next.
-Since I had experience programming lathe machines, I figured Computer Science.
+Since I had experience programming CNC lathe machines, I figured Computer Science.
 We are in the 21st century and it’s all about MACHINES.
-Also, Software Developers have the opportunity to never work again and still be rolling in dough.
+Also, software developers have the opportunity to never work again and still be rolling in dough.
 Biscuits here I come.

 The first day of Computer Science 101 I was met with, “This class is for CS Majors and is meant to screen out the rest.
 If you are not a CS Major I highly recommend dropping.”
 Dropping?
 I just decided I wanted to do this for the rest of my life and you’re telling me to drop?
 Not a chance.

 Well, time to bite the bullet.
 I passed, but not before suffering through it all.
 What turned me off from CS was the professor’s teaching style, the dreadful theory behind it all, and when asking for help all you’re met with is, “figure it out”.
 I could do that on my own without committing to an extra three years of this.